Aaryanpal/Friends/README.md

 # Friends
-a simple-portfolio for my friend
+a simple-portfolio for my friend(Not-responsive)